Search Docs

 }

-• remove - removes the Dock.Item with the provided id:
+remove deletes the item with the given id:

 items.remove(id: Dock.Buttons.ID.shapesLibrary)